O.k. so you’ve just removed your boots from their box in the closet, getting them ready for the upcoming season, and yuck! They stink.

 I like to try the easiest, least effort thing first.

-Get some shoe odor powder.
-Something like Smelleze Natural Shoe Odor Remover can sometimes do the trick and it’s as easy as just sprinkling it into your boot liners and shaking it around so that it gets on as much of the surface of the liner as possible.
+Get some shoe odor spray or powder.
+Something like Funkaway Shoe Spray can sometimes do the trick and it’s as easy as just spraying your liners with the spray.

 This usually does the trick for me but you might find that you need more.

 Now I haven’t tried this one but if something like the above doesn’t do the trick, then you might need to soak and wash the liners.

 See the link below for one way to do this.

 I just wouldn’t have the water too hot.
 A lot of boot liners are heat-mold-able these days.
 Water that’s too hot might ruin the shape of your liners.
 In which case you might have to re-heat-mold them – not sure if this would be great for your liners and is annoying- or worse it may damage them irreparably.

 O.k. so we’ve gone over some things to cure smelly snowboard boots and to prevent them from getting smelly in the first place.